Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Mathematical formulations

 In addition, the three applications of integration by parts in \cite[(2.52)]{hypbol} give rise to the following boundary terms:

 Hence, overall, we obtain the boundary terms

+An alternative way to derive the boundary terms uses the approach of Langer and Singer, see \cite[p.\ 3]{LangerS84}.
 We now derive natural conditions that make \eqref{eq:B123} vanish for the boundary conditions considered in \eqref{eq:xp}.
 On $\partial_C I \cup \partial_N I$, the first two terms vanish.
 On $\partial_N I$ we require $\varkappa_g=0$ to make the third term zero, while the clamped boundary conditions